 La Liga is the top division in Spain, one of the top five leagues in Europe.
 The Spanish La Liga is one of the most wagered-on competitions in all of soccer.
 As with every other tournament in the sport, there are different markets on which to wager.

 One of the popular options is the goal-spread market.
 If you want to start with La Liga spreads, we’ve put together this guide to help you.
+Make sure you’ve checked La Liga standings and the La Liga schedule to fine-tune your picks.
 Keep reading to find out.

 In general, teams like Barcelona and Real Madrid will be favored against the spread.
 Teams lower in the table will be designated as the underdog in most of their matches.
 But at times, situational factors like injuries and squad rotations can flip these numbers on their heads.